Belensch/Belensch/README.md

 # 👋 Hi, I’m Belen!
 ## I love learning new things!
-- 👀 I’m interested in web development,science.
+- 👀 I’m interested in web development, science.
 - 🌱 I’m currently learning **Fullstack** (JavaScript, React Js, Programación Backend).
-- 👨‍💻 I have a lot of experience in sales, customer service and legal documents.
+- 👨‍💻 I have a lot of experience in Sales, Customer service, Financial and Legal Advice.
 - 💞️ I’m looking to collaborate on landing pages,Web development.

 - 📫 How to reach me: